winitzki/scall/tutorial/programming_dhall.md

 That function will be hard-coded to call its arguments 1000 times.

 In this way, it is guaranteed that all recursive structures will be finite and all operations on those structures will terminate.
-That's why Dhall is able to accept Church encodings of recursive types without compromising any safety guarantees.
+That's why Dhall is able to accept Church encodings of recursive types and perform iterative and recursive operations on Church-encoded data without compromising any safety guarantees.

+As another example, we will show how to compute the size of a Church-encoded data structure.

 ### Computing the size of a recursive data structure